DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

 -----------------------------------------------

 The duration of a model run configured with the high-level API can be set up with a number of different configuration parameters.

-For more information on "time" in the model, see the complete description at :doc:`../info/modeltime`.
+.. note:: see the complete description of "time" in the model: :doc:`../info/modeltime`.

-In the high-level API, you can specify the duration to run the model by two mechanisms: 1) the number of timesteps to run the model, or 2) the duration of time to run the model.
+Using the high-level API, you can specify the duration to run the model by two mechanisms: 1) the number of timesteps to run the model, or 2) the duration of time to run the model.

-The former case is straightforward, insofar that the model determines the timestep duration and the high-level API simply iterates the model for the specified number of timestep iterations.
+The former case is straightforward, insofar that the model determines the timestep duration and the high-level API simply iterates for the specified number of timestep iterations.
 To specify the number of timesteps to run the model, use the argument ``--timesteps`` at the command line (or ``timesteps:`` in the configuration YAML file).

 .. code:: bash